JasiekLewandowski/JasiekLewandowski/README.md

 ### Hello! 👋
 Huh! 💦 It's really hard to break through the crowds of other juniors, I'm so happy you found my repository!

-## My name is Jasiek Lewandowski but people call me... the Filmmaker-Programmer-Man!!! 🌌
+## My name is Jasiek Lewandowski and I am... the Filmmaker-Programmer-Man!!! 🌌